-Still, the Moto G will offer a specification that will make many think it is a best buy purchase.
-The phone has a TFT LCD screen with a diagonal of 4.5 inches and 720p quality, then a quad-core Qualcomm Snapdragon 400 at 1.2GHz, 1GB of RAM and a choice between 8 and 16GB when it comes to internal memory.
+Still, the Moto G will offer a specification that will make many think it is the best buy purchase.
+The phone has a TFT LCD screen with a diagonal of 4.5 inches and 720p quality, then a quad-core Qualcomm Snapdragon 400 at 1.2GHz, 1GB of RAM, and a choice between 8 and 16GB when it comes to internal memory.
 When it comes to cameras, future users can count on 5 and 1.3MP, as well as a 2070mAh battery.

 The first news says that the phone is quite lively and works quite nicely, so the only question left is whether it will be the same with the new version of the OS.
 If that is the case, the Moto G will be a complete hit, even though it does not have an LTE connection.
 The reason why this is so is that the Moto G is intended for the global market (and not like the Moto X exclusively for the US) where a relatively small number of people have access to the 4G connection.

 Moto G design

 When it comes to looks, the Moto G looks almost identical to its older brother Moto X, but the difference is noticeable with the front camera and rear speaker, which is on the left with this phone, and on the right with the Moto X. The design brings elements seen on the larger model, such as a screen that almost reaches the edges of the phone, a nice wavy background, and a new surface coating made in nanotechnology that should repel water (we’ll wait and see if the Moto G is really waterproof).

 The personalization system, better known as Moto Maker, is not provided here, but the background of the phone can be changed and put in the color in which the user wants it.
 Specifically, the optics will be blue, red, yellow, purple, white, and black background.
 However, that does not mean that the battery is changeable, so it can be said that this option is for purely cosmetic purposes.